ten-protocol/foundation/governance-guidelines.md

 All Governance Proposals proposed for consideration of legality by the Board at a meeting shall be circulated in draft form to the members of the Board at least one week prior to the date of the meeting, and the text of such draft Proposals may be altered at the meeting.
 The Directors shall vote on a one vote per person basis to approve or reject the Governance Proposal.
 Quorum shall require two thirds of the Directors to vote.
 Abstention is not a vote.
 The Board may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
 Board decisions by electronic vote without a meeting shall require a vote by two thirds majority of all Directors.

-The Foundation may choose to implement the tracking and voting for Governance Proposals using an on-ledger Obscuro application in an attempt to simplify governance, provide transparency and lower costs, provided the application has been tested thoroughly and has sufficient manual override controls.
+The Foundation may choose to implement the tracking and voting for Governance Proposals using an on-ledger Ten application in an attempt to simplify governance, provide transparency and lower costs, provided the application has been tested thoroughly and has sufficient manual override controls.

 ## 6 Participation